Jake Burger Player Props: White Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.11).

-- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (106 total, 1.1 per game).
+- Cubs pitchers combine to surrender 106 home runs (1.1 per game), the fourth-fewest in baseball.

-- The right-hander's most recent time out came on Thursday against the Washington Nationals, when he threw six innings, surrendering one earned run while giving up five hits.
+- His last time out came on Friday against the St. Louis Cardinals, when the right-hander tossed 3 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.